Difference of two squares inquiry

 South Australian unit of work

-The Department for Education in South Australia has included the difference of two squares inquiry prompt in a unit of work for year 10 students.
+The Department for Education in South Australia has included the difference of two squares inquiry prompt in a unit of work for year 10 students in the state.
 The use of the prompt not only covers content in the Number and Algebra strand of the F-10 curriculum, but also involves students in critical and creative thinking - one of the general capabilities in the curriculum.
 Critical and creative thinking is broken into four inter-related elements (see the diagram).
-By the end of year 10, students are expected to reach the level 6 descriptors in a learning continuum.
+By the end of year 10, students are expected to reach the level 6 descriptors.
 The inquiry could involve students in the following processes from the four elements:

 pose questions to critically analyse abstract ideas;